 The Stanford Technology Law Review evaluates articles, notes, and essays which address issues at the intersection of law and technology.
-The Stanford Technology Law Review accepts submissions by students, scholars, practitioners, and advocates.
+STLR accepts submissions by students, scholars, practitioners, and advocates.

 Expedite and Withdrawal Requests

-Please address any additional questions about the submissions process to firstname.lastname@example.org.
-Please do not e-mail submissions to this address.
+Please address any additional questions about the submissions process to STLR@law.stanford.edu .
+Please do not e-mail submissions to this address and please do not email questions about Note submissions to this address.